George L. Forbes

 George Lawrence Forbes (born April 4, 1931) is an American politician of the Democratic Party.
 From 1974 to 1989, Forbes served as president of the Cleveland City Council.
 He is the former President of the Cleveland NAACP and is semi-retired from practicing law.

 Early and personal life

-Forbes was born in Memphis, Tennessee, the son of a sharecropper.
+Forbes was born in Memphis, Tennessee, in 1931.
+He was the son of a sharecropper.
 He served a tour in the U.S. Marine Corps and attended Baldwin-Wallace College on the G.I.
 Bill and graduated with a Bachelor of Arts in 1957.
 He received a Juris Doctor from Cleveland State University College of Law in 1961.
 He passed the Ohio bar exam and began practicing law.